devanshdhrafani/route_planner/README.md

 ## Usage

 ### Data Processing
 You will need to download an OpenStreetMap data file (PBF).
 Depending on bounding box area, this can get very large.
-I used [bbox finder](http://bboxfinder.com/#0.000000,0.000000,0.000000,0.000000) tool to download a map of Downtown Pittsburgh and neighbouring areas.
+I used [bbox finder](http://bboxfinder.com/#0.000000,0.000000,0.000000,0.000000) tool to find coordinates for Downtown Pittsburgh and neighbouring areas.

 Download OSM data:
 ```bash